utPLSQL/utPLSQL/docs/userguide/annotations.md

 Tags are defined as a coma separated list.
-When executing a tests filtering by tag utPLSQL will find all tests associated with a given tag and execute it.
-It will apply `OR` logic when resolving a tags so any tests / suites that got matching at least one tag will get executed.
+When executing a test run with tag filter applied, framework will find all tests associated with given tags and execute them.
+Framework applies `OR` logic when resolving a tags so any tests / suites that match at least one tag will be included in the test run.

 When a suite gets tagged all of its children will automatically inherit a tag and get executed along the parent.
 Parent suit tests are not executed. but a suitepath hierarchy is kept.